 - Communication, to express emotions

-- Pain/feeling unwell.
+- Pain/feeling unwell or anxious.

 Types of challenging behaviour